 The division also considered the financial impact this rate increase would pose to consumers.
 The division considered how long policyholders have had their policies, past rate increases policyholders have faced, the availability and type of options to limit the rate increase by reducing benefits, and how the company has responded to changes in Oregon rules to alleviate the burden on policyholders.
+With the approved rate, the company projects a 1% to 4% profit on this business.

 Although the rate increase is significant, the company is offering a way for policyholders to either completely avoid or limit the rate increase by reducing benefits.
-The company will let you know your options when they contact you directly about this premium increase.
+The company will inform policyholders of their options when they contact them about this premium increase.